Probing the existence of a new charged vector boson decaying into heavy neutral leptons using ultra-peripheral heavy ion collisions at ATLAS: Probing New Physics at ATLAS using Ultra-peripheral Collisions of Lead Ions

 \subsection{Details of the analysis}

-As previously mentioned, our goal in this section is to demonstrate that ATLAS Experiment, with the current luminosity in UPCs of lead ions, can prove signals of new physics arising from the production of a new charged vector boson and its subsequent decay into HNLs predicted by the VSM model.
+As previously mentioned, our goal in this section is to demonstrate that ATLAS Experiment, with PbPb-UPCs at $\sqrt{{s}_{NN}}$ = 5.02 TeV and an integrated luminosity of $\mathcal{L}_{int} = 3.48$ ${nb}^{-1}$, can directly probe signals of new physics arising from the production of a new charged vector boson and its subsequent decay into HNLs predicted by the VSM model.
+For this purpose, we study the production of these particles and identify the parameter space that favors the signal over the background in UPC events through the production channel ${}^{208}_{82}Pb+{}^{208}_{82}Pb \rightarrow {\mu}^{-} + {\mu}^{+} + MET + {}^{208}_{82}Pb^{*} + {}^{208}_{82}Pb^{*}$, where the MET is attributed to either SM neutrinos or HNLs.
+For this, we implement the lagrangians of the VSM model given by the Eqs. \ref{vsmlagrangian} and \ref{hnlvlagrangian} and produce the UFO files through the \textit{FeynRules} package.
+These UFO files are subsequently used by \textit{MadGraph5\_aMC@NLO} package to generate all the signal and background UPC pseudo-events \cite{Degrande:2011ua, Alloul:2013bka, Alwall:2014hca, Shao:2022cly}.
+For these typical exclusive $\gamma \gamma$ collision processes in UPCs, the probability distribution function \textit{chff} \cite{Vidovic:1992ik} was used.

-For this purpose, we study the production of these particles and identify the parameter space that favors the signal over the background in UPC events through the production channel ${}^{208}_{82}Pb+{}^{208}_{82}Pb \rightarrow {\mu}^{-} + {\mu}^{+} + MET + {}^{208}_{82}Pb^{*} + {}^{208}_{82}Pb^{*}$ where the MET is attributed to either SM neutrinos or HNLs.
-For this, we implement the lagrangians of the VSM model given by the Eqs. \ref{vsmlagrangian} and \ref{hnlvlagrangian} and produce the UFO files through the \textit{FeynRules Package}.
-These UFO files are subsequently used by the \textit{MadGraph5 Package} to generate all the signal and background UPC pseudo-events for the process studied in this work \cite{Degrande:2011ua, Alloul:2013bka, Alwall:2014hca, Shao:2022cly}.
-For these typical exclusive $\gamma \gamma$ collision processes in UPC of lead ions, the probability distribution function \textit{chff} \cite{Vidovic:1992ik} was used.
+For each of the ($M_{{V}^{\pm}}$, $M_{{N}_{L}}$) mass scenarios that we will present throughout this section, 100k UPC events were generated for signal and background at $\sqrt{{s}_{NN}}$ = 5.02 TeV nucleon center-of-mass energy\footnote{The nucleon center-of-mass energy and integrated luminosity assumed here may be exceeded by the LHC by the end of Run 3.
+Consequently, the results presented in this section likely underestimate the experiment's actual achievable sensitivity.}.
+These events were initially generated with the following basic selection cuts:

-For each of the scenarios that we are going to study throughout this section, we generated 100k of signal and background UPC events at $\sqrt{{S}_{NN}}$ = 5.02 TeV nucleon center-of-mass energy\footnote{Both the nucleon center-of-mass energy and luminosity assumed in this analysis for Pb-Pb UPCs may be exceded by LHC by the end of RUN3.
-This means that results presented in this section are underestimated the real sensitivity that experiment may archive.}.
-These events were initially generated with the following basic cuts:
+where ${p}_{T}({\mu}^{\pm})$ and ${\eta}({\mu}^{\pm})$ represent the transverse momentum and pseudorapidity of muons/antimuons in the final state, while $| {\overrightarrow{E}}_{T}|_{miss}$ is missing transverse energy.
+Our goal here is to analyze the kinematic and angular observables for muons/anti-muons in order to demonstrate that the ATLAS experiment with $\mathcal{L}_{int} = 3.48$ ${nb}^{-1}$ has the sensitivity enough to probe the existence of a new charged vector boson decaying into HNLs in mass regions not explored by LEP-II.